Cellular Trail Cameras: Benefits and Best Models

 4. Gather Hunting Intel

-This fall I was able to get some helpful deer hunting intel while using my cellular camera.
-I had my camera next to a tree stand that was deep in the woods.
-It was set up to send me images in real time so I'd be notified if deer were by my stand.
-If deer were nearby when I was ready to head there, I'd opt to hunt elsewhere instead of spooking them.
+This fall I gathered some helpful deer hunting intel while using my cellular camera.
+I placed my camera next to a tree stand deep in the woods.
+It was set up to send me images in real time so I'd be notified if deer were near my stand.
+If deer were close by when I was ready to head there, I'd opt to hunt elsewhere instead of spooking them.

 5. Take Incredible Game Photos

-Whether you're new to cellular trail cameras or have used them for a while, there are a couple different models I suggest trying.
+Whether you're new to cellular trail cameras or have used them for a while, following are a couple different Browning models I suggest trying.

 Browning Defender Pro Scout Max